PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Interaction_Information_Processing_Fundamentals.md

 - How well do you think it solves the problem?
 Define this in a percentage and motivate your answer.

 **Upload your document to Github!** *Also note that if you don't fill out the name slots this time, you will have to do push ups in class!*

+## 4) Introduction to Human-Centered Artificial Intelligence
+Machine learning (ML) is the science of helping computers discover patterns and relationships in data instead of being manually programmed.
+It’s a powerful tool for creating personalized and dynamic experiences, and it’s already driving everything from Netflix recommendations to autonomous cars.
+But as more and more experiences are built with ML, it’s clear that UX designers still have a lot to learn about how to make users feel in control of the technology, and not the other way round.

+As was the case with the mobile revolution, and the web before that, ML will cause us to rethink, restructure, displace, and consider new possibilities for virtually every experience we build.
+In the Google UX community, they’ve started an effort called “human-centered machine learning” (HCML) to help focus and guide that conversation.
+Using this lens, we look across products to see how ML can stay grounded in human needs while solving them in unique ways only possible through ML.
+Google works with UX designers across the company to bring them up to speed on core ML concepts, understand how to integrate ML into the UX utility belt, and ensure ML and AI are built in inclusive ways.
+Let's take a look at their design principles by watching the following video's:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/rf83vRxLWFQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Want to know more?
+You can read this article on [Human-Centered Machine Learning!](https://medium.com/google-design/human-centered-machine-learning-a770d10562cd)

+## 5) Workshop Part 2: Designing Human-Centered AI Applications
+Now, we're going to look at our problem-solution as if there is a human agent/servant doing all the work and interaction so we can distill how our application should respond to the user.

+**Open your HCAI Design Document** and answer the following questions in it:
+1. Why does the problem you are solving with your application benefits more from an AI solution than a traditional solution?
+2. How would you describe the way a theoretical human “expert” might perform the task today?
+3. If your human expert were to perform this task, how would you respond to them so they improved for the next time?
+4. If a human expert were to perform this task, what assumptions would the user want them to make?

+**Save your HCAI Design Document to GitHub.**

 ## Next up!
 Coming Datalab we will reflect on these concept again, review your designs: your problem(s) and solutions, and give you an opportunity to ask any questions you might have.